jeremywanjohi/ecolocator/README.md

 - The main entry point for the backend server.
 - Sets up Express, connects to the database, and starts the server.

+#### Frontend
+`ecolocator-frontend/ecolocator-app/App.js`:
+- The main entry point for the frontend application.
+- Sets up navigation and links all the screens together.

+`ecolocator-frontend/ecolocator-app/screens`:
+-Contains the main screens such as
+- WelcomeScreen
+-LoginScreen
+-MapScreen
+-NearestCenterScreen
+-DirectionsScreen

+` `
+-
+-